Michaelvll/RISCV_CPU/README.md

 ## Abstract

 This project is a simple five stage pipelined cpu for risc-v (rv32i) written in verilog HDL.

 It has features as follows:

-1. It can behave correctly for the instructions in rv32i, except
+1. It can behave correctly for the instructions in rv32i, except ECALL, EBREAK, CSRRW, CSRRS, CSRRC, CSRRWI, CSRRSI, CSRRCI

+1. It has a cache on board and a uart module to link the cpu to the memory simulator on PC.

+1. It has exciting light and status indicator.
+RGB!!!

 ## Introduction

+The data and control flow are in the graph below.

 ## Notice

-1. The imm in sltiu command is signed extended, and unsigned compared.

-1. The aluop is firstly numbered by the opcode+funct3+(funct7?), then it is renumbered by the sequence: 0x1,0x2,..., to make the number shorter for better performance.

 ### Branches and Jalr

+To get a better trade off of jumps and the clock rate, I tried a lot methods.

+1. I add an switch for *ID_BRANCHES* and *ID_JALR*, indicating that the where the branches and jalr should be executed.

-1. When turn off the switches *ID_BRANCHES* and *ID_JALR*
+When turn off the switches *ID_BRANCHES* and *ID_JALR*
 - EX find it needs to change PC, it will set b_flag to 1, so as to clear the content in if_id and id_ex, which clear the pipeline before EX, and set PC to the target address.
 This method can be regarded as always predict that the branch will not taken.

 1. When turn on the switches